Best free accounting software for UK small businesses 2025

 What is GnuCash?

-GnuCash is an open-source accounting software.
+We’ll tell you upfront, unless you’re a software whizz with a coding background, you won’t get much out of GnuCash.
+This is because GnuCash is an open-source accounting software.
 That means anyone can download and edit the actual code that makes up the program in order to add extra functionality and fix errors.

-However, unless you’re a software whizz with a coding background, you won’t get much out of GnuCash.
 Unlike VT Cashbook, it’s not particularly tailored to the needs of SMEs (there’s no open banking integration or mobile app, for example).
 It also does not support payroll, so you won’t be able to pay employees through the software.

 What do I get with GnuCash?

-GnuCash boasts a checkbook-style interface that allows you to record transactions via double entry accounting (where every transaction is recorded as a debit to one account and a credit to another).
+GnuCash features a checkbook-style interface that allows you to record transactions via double entry accounting (where every transaction is recorded as a debit to one account and a credit to another).
 You’ll be able to register incoming bills or import your downloaded bank statements, and GnuCash can then:

 • Automatically add VAT to sales invoices